Vegan Vanilla Cupcakes

 Step 5

-Divide the cake mix between 12 cupcake cases and bake them for 18-20 minutes.
+Divide your eggless vanilla cupcake mix between 12 cupcake cases and bake them for 18-20 minutes.
 A toothpick through the middle should come out clean.

 When they’re done baking, transfer them onto a wire rack until they are completely cool.

-No vanilla cupcakes would be complete without buttercream frosting!
+No dairy-free vanilla cupcakes would be complete without some vanilla buttercream!

 You can totally use a store-bought version if there’s one available where you live.
 Just be sure to check the ingredients for things like milk, eggs or gelatine.

-But I always think that homemade frosting is the best kind of frosting.
+But I always think that homemade buttercream is the best kind.
 It only takes 5 minutes to make, pipes really well and will hold tall when the cupcake is left at room temperature.
-No more puddles of vegan frosting… yay!
+No more puddles of dairy-free buttercream… yay!

-All you need to do is put 240g (1 cup) of vegan butter into a bowl along with 600g (5 cups) of icing/powdered sugar.
+All you need to do is put 150g (1/2 cup + 2 tbsp) of vegan margarine into a bowl along with 500g (4 cups) of icing sugar.
 Gently mix it together using a wooden spoon until well combined.

 Add 1 teaspoon of vanilla extract and mix it in well.
-The result should be a smooth and creamy vegan frosting!
+The result should be a smooth and creamy vegan buttercream!

 FAQ:

-These cupcakes also freeze really well, with or without frosting.
+These cupcakes also freeze really well, with or without buttercream.
 Make sure the cupcakes are completely cool before placing them in an airtight container for up to 2 months.

 To defrost, allow them to sit on a plate at room temperature for a few hours until they become soft again.